Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get status and configuration of a VM by name', using a specific verb ('Get') and resource ('VM'), and distinguishes from siblings like get_serial_port or get_vm_ip.
+The description clearly states 'Get status and configuration of a VM by name', using a specific verb ('Get'), resource ('VM'), and scope ('status and configuration').
+This distinguishes it from sibling tools like list_vms (listing) and other getters like get_vm_ip (specific attribute).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.